wangcongcong123/feeder-bot/README.md

 ### TODO
 - Support more RSS feeds such as BBC News, Weather, etc.
 - Support more receivers such as inbox, website, etc.
+- Listen multiple feeds at the same time.

 ### Updates